nimalchrist/Budget_Buddy/README.md

 2. `income` - Tracks the income records of users, including income amount, date, and associated user ID.
 3. `expenses` - Manages the expense records of users, including expense amount, date, category, and associated user ID.
 4. `balance` - Stores the current balance for each user, including the user ID and balance amount.

-Feel free to explore the project's code and modify it to suit your requirements.

----

-Please note that the above content is just an example, and you should modify it to reflect your specific Flutter app, its structure, and the database table design.
-Adapt the instructions and explanations to match your project's configuration and requirements.